Entertainment

 Netflix should add more thumbs

-The addition of a “Love this!” button should help the streaming platform offer more relevant recommendations to its users.
-However, if Netflix is going one way, it should also go the other and offer a double thumbs down “Loathe this!” rating.
+The addition of the double-thumbs-up button should help the streaming platform offer more relevant recommendations to its users.
+In the interest of fairness, the streamer should add a double-thumbs-down option.

 Have any thoughts on this?
 Let us know down below in the comments or carry the discussion over to our Twitter or Facebook.